Label printer: Mechanisms

 There are three grades of ribbon for use with thermal transfer printers.
-Wax is the most popular with some smudge resistance, and is suitable for matte and semi-gloss paper labels.
-Wax/resin is smudge resistant, suitable for semi-gloss paper and some synthetic labels.
-Resin alone is scratch and chemical resistant, suitable for coated synthetic labels.
+Wax, the most popular, has some smudge resistance and is suitable for matte and semi-gloss paper labels.
+Wax/resin is smudge resistant and suitable for semi-gloss paper and some synthetic labels.
+Resin is scratch and chemical resistant and suitable for coated synthetic labels.

 When printing on continuous label stock, there is a tendency for the print location to shift slightly from label to label.
 To ensure registration of the print area with the target media, many label printers use a sensor that detects a gap, notch, line or perforation between labels.
-This allows the printer to adjust the intake of label stock so that the print aligns correctly with the media.
+This allows the printer to adjust the intake of label stock so the print aligns correctly with the media.